 Well, that made absolutely no sense.
 Harry watched the sphinx take flight.
 Was it even meant to be here for the tournament or did it just come for me?

 He gathered Fleur into his arms and staggered round the corner.
 The triwizard cup gleamed not five metres away upon a marble plinth.

-Harry sighed and smoothed her silver out.
+Harry sighed and smoothed her silver hair out.
 ‘You know, Fleur.
-I don’t what you did to me with your allure in the room or in the lake, but if I could somehow trade this cup to make you feel I was more important than winning, I’d do it in a heartbeat.’
+I don’t know what you did to me with your allure in the room or in the lake, but if I could somehow trade this cup to make you feel I was more important than winning, I’d do it in a heartbeat.’
 He tucked his wand back up his sleeve and reached out with his right hand to take the trophy.
 ‘But I guess wishes like that just don’t come true, do they?’